 Once you launch your MVP, you can get feedback from users on your app and improve it.
-So monitor the analytics and watch the traffic, lead count to get a fair idea of what works and what does not.
+So monitor the analytics and watch the traffic, and lead count to get a fair idea of what works and what does not.
 Real-time feedback is essential when developing a PWA, as it helps you identify bugs, revise the features, and retain end-users.

 Step #7: Product Roadmap

-Product Roadmap is a summary of your PWA over time that lists all the functions and needs and existing high-level features you need.
+A product Roadmap is a summary of your PWA over time that lists all the functions and needs and existing high-level features you need.
 You must create a product journey during progressive web app development and keep it active even after the launch, as it’s a great way to track the progress and work on what is required.

 Progressive Web App Development Cost